 2008's The Incredible Hulk, sort of.
 In the film, white actor Martin Starr plays "computer nerd."
 In the novelization, his character is named Amadeus Cho.

 John Wayne as Genghis Khan.
 Yes, John Wayne as Genghis Khan.
 It's tempting to say The Conqueror is cinematic cancer, but considering they shot it on an old nuclear test site and half the cast and crew, including Wayne, got cancer, it'd be in incredibly poor taste....

 Marvel later released the short film All Hail The King, which confirmed that neither Slattery nor Killian were the actual Mandarin, and that the real Mandarin is out there somewhere as the leader of the Ten Rings.
 So presumably, the MCU Mandarin could still be Chinese.

-In The Host Melanie Stryder is described as having tanned skin and is part latina on her mother's side; in the Movie she is played by an Irish actress Saoirse Ronan.
+In The Host Melanie Stryder is described as having tanned skin and is part Latina on her mother's side; in the Movie she is played by Irish actress Saoirse Ronan.

 This was one of the more derided aspects of the movie adaptation of Jack Kerouac's The Subterraneans.
 Since the novel was a roman a clef about Kerouac's relationship with the African-American Alene Lee, changing her character to a French girl played by Leslie Caron took away most of the point.